wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 We made the following improvements to integrations in November 2018:

-* Improved dashboard filtering for the following Amazon dashboards:
+* Improved dashboard filtering for the following AWS dashboards:
    * Amazon ECS
    * Amazon RDS
    * Amazon ElasticSearch